hkiang01/Entity-Property-Linker/README.md

 5. API calls build into React UI components.

    The whole point of components is that they're reusable.
 There should be as few tightly coupled relationships between files as possible.
+I should be able to move around a given `.js` file containing a component at will.

 ## Prerequisites